 The club has been able to secure a sufficient supply of sanitising wipes, surface spray, and hand sanitiser to be used by all persons using the club facilities and aircraft.
 We will continue to provide these products for the safety of all our instructors, students, and club members.

 The following two links can be used to guide your cost estimate for undertaking flight training with us.
-We are a not-for-profit organisation which means we keep flying costs as low as possible!
+We are a not-for-profit organisation run only by volunteers which means we keep flying costs as low as possible!